Does Semaglutide (Ozempic®) Make You Urinate More? (Urine Changes)

 Monitoring Points:

 Methylene blue safety is well-established when used within recommended dosages.
-Common side effects include mild gastrointestinal discomfort, headaches, or blue discoloration of urine.
+Common side effects include mild gastrointestinal discomfort, headaches, or blue discoloration of urine, methylene blue and headaches are occasionally reported as a side effect.
 At higher doses, it may cause more severe effects, such as serotonin syndrome, especially when combined with medications that affect serotonin levels.

 Methylene blue carries a black box warning for the risk of serotonin syndrome, particularly when used with serotonergic drugs like SSRIs and SNRIs, as it inhibits monoamine oxidase A (MAO-A), potentially leading to dangerously high serotonin levels.
 Symptoms of serotonin syndrome include confusion, agitation, hallucinations, hyperthermia, and muscle rigidity, requiring immediate medical attention.